Rudd-O/rattlesnakeos-build/jenkins.md

 Locate the folder of the Jenkins multibranch pipeline you created.
 It should contain the Jenkins `config.xml` file associated with the job.
 Tip: vanilla Jenkins installs the folder under `/var/lib/jenkins/jobs`.

 Place the generated keys in the `keys/<PRODUCT_NAME>` folder under the job folder.
 Keep the directory structure.
-In other words, if your Jenkins job folder is `/var/lib/jenkins/jobs/RattlesnakeOS` then the keys folder will end up in `/var/lib/jenkins/jobs/RattlesnakeOS/keys/<PRODUCT_NAME>`.
+In other words, if your Jenkins job folder is `/var/lib/jenkins/jobs/RattlesnakeOS` then the keys folder of your device will end up in `/var/lib/jenkins/jobs/RattlesnakeOS/keys/<PRODUCT_NAME>`.

 *Secure these keys and your build server* (ensure the keys under this job directory are readable only by the Jenkins user).